Do I Have Depression? Statistics, Symptoms, And Care Options

 Changes in appetite

 Changes in appetite or eating habits are another common symptom of depression.
 For some, changes could involve overeating or emotional eating to cope.
-For others, it may involve a loss of appetite, eating less than usual, or skipping meals.
+For others, it may involve a loss of appetite, weight loss or weight gain, eating less than usual, or skipping meals.

 Reduced memory capacity and concentration